-Meanwhile, Gordon is building Morgan’s Wonderland Sports, a 3-acre ultra-accessible™, fully- inclusive sports complex not far from the theme park offering fitness and competition for athletes with different abilities.
-It will provide 3 acres of sports activities including basketball, volleyball, softball, baseball, football, soccer, pickleball and tennis.
-Grand opening is set for 2020.
+Meanwhile, Gordon has completed Morgan’s Wonderland Sports, a 3-acre ultra-accessible™, fully- inclusive sports complex near the theme park offering fitness, competition and fun for athletes with and without disabilities.
+It provides 3 acres of sports activities including basketball, volleyball, softball, baseball, football, pickleball and tennis.
+Grand opening is set for spring 2021.

-Planning and design continue on a bold new approach to caregiving for those with special needs – the Multi-Assistance Center, or The MAC.
+Planning and design continue on a bold new approach to caregiving for those with special needs – the Multi-Assistance Center at Morgan’s Wonderland, or The MAC.
 This unique, one-stop-shop care model will provide many medical and non-medical services in one location.
-Medical, therapeutic and social determinates of health will be addressed in the first of two, 165,000-square-foot buildings at Morgan’s Wonderland.
+Medical, therapeutic and social determinates of health will be addressed in the first of two, 165,000-square-foot buildings.
 The MAC, scheduled to begin welcoming clients in the fall of 2022, will be comprised of partner organizations working together under one roof to address the multi-faceted needs of people with cognitive and physical challenges.
 This model of providing services in a coordinated manner will establish a new standard, not only in San Antonio but across the nation as well as internationally.